 Prevent Zoombombers from Joining your Meeting or Webinar

 There are three different options you can use to prevent Zoombombers from joining your Zoom meeting or webinar.
 Use multiple options together for extra security.
+Learn more about these 3 options and which is right for your Meeting or Webinar.

 Additionally, it is important to take the following precautions:

-- Remind participants to not share meeting details
+- Remind participants to not share meeting details.

 Minimize Disruptions In Your Meeting or Webinar